mighdoll/undo-peasy/README.md

 * `noSaveKeys` - a function that tells undoRedo not to save certain keys inside the state model to undo/redo history. e.g. view state in the model.

+The `undoable()` middleware function accepts an optional configuration object.
+* `maxHistory` - maximum number of history states to save.
+The oldest states are dropped to prevent the history from growing without bounds.

 History is persisted in the browser's localStorage.